 In tandem, the modularisation of the standard library (begun with Scala 2.11) will continue as part of the Scala Platform process, to foster innovation in our eco-system while maintaining a stable core.
 The core consists of the collections and the other standard types, such as

 Try.
 Ultimately, we’d like provide even stronger binary compatibility guarantees for the core, with a vibrant complement of modules that evolve more quickly (offering only backwards compatibility).
 Discuss this theme.

 Scala 2.13 is a library release, which means the language itself won’t see big changes.
 However, we continue to invest heavily in the implementation, with a single goal: make the compiler faster.
 The first phase of this work involves benchmarking infrastructure, to guide our progress towards a faster compiler.
 After that, we will attack slowness on all fronts with all available tools.
 In addition to YourKit and other JVM profilers, which we have been using intensively over the years, we now have a JMH benchmarking harness for the compiler.
 We are also investigating lower-level performance (cpu caches, memory access patterns, JIT profiles, etc).
 We are eager to hear your ideas at the compiler performance theme issue.
 Please head over to the new compiler-benchmark repo for the benchmarks and the issue tracker, or discuss this theme here.

 Finally, there are many more things we’d like to include in 2.13.
 Let us know if you’d like to work on one of these.
 We’re always happy to help!
-In addition to GitHub, you’ll find us on Scala Contributors (forum) and scala/contributors (chat).
+In addition to GitHub, you’ll find us on our forums and chat rooms.